Visual Arts and Photography is one of the Programs in the Jah Kente International Department of Fine Arts.

 In this process, young people develop understandings of their own and other cultures, and their responsibilities as global citizens.

 The activities range from traditional forms from local to wider communities, societies, and cultures.
 They are varied and divergent practices associated with new, emerging, and contemporary forms and they may converge from different cultures.
 The work of the visual artist may influence socio-political movements and narratives, create spiritual, functional, symbolic, and decorative value.
 The visual arts can be persuasive and resisting oppression, enlightening, and uplifting.

 The images and objects are appreciated, enjoyed, respected by, responded to, and critiqued by, people from around the world.
-This was the case for our MBSYEP 2020 visual artists Kareema Foye, Zahi Covington, and Serenity Ponger whose work sold! and is coming back for MBSYEP 2021.
+This was the case for our MBSYEP 2020 visual artist Zahi Covington whose work sold! and is coming back for MBSYEP 2021.

 Theories and practices in visual arts are dynamic, ever-changing, inter-disciplinary as they connect many areas of knowledge and human experience through individual and collaborative exploration, creative production, and critical interpretation.

 Visual Development Artists use various techniques, including drawings and 3D computer programs, to create visual ideas for films, video games, advertising, and publishing.
 The create the background, environments, colors, and lighting that accompany characters.
 They design book covers, as well as other marketing material, to convey the initial idea or feel of the piece, and the final design.
 It is necessary that visual development artists have a wide toolbox of design and drawing software to create graphics and animations.